GUTY345/OpenCore-Legacy-Patcher-T2/README.md

 * You can, however, reinstall macOS with this patcher and retain your original data

-Note 2: Currently, OpenCore Legacy Patcher officially supports patching to run macOS Big Sur through Tahoe installs.
+Note 2: Currently, OpenCore Legacy Patcher officially supports patching to run macOS Monterey through Tahoe installs.
 For older OSes, OpenCore may function; however, support is currently not provided from Albert Müller.

 * For macOS Mojave and Catalina support, we recommend the use of [dosdude1's patchers](http://dosdude1.com)